8ozStudios/code-samples/README.md

 <b>Reusable Text Blocks - Custom Templates</b><br />
 <b>*{{Some PHP code I am proud of}}*</b><br />
 I took over work on a client's existing Wordpress site that was rather bloated with plugins.
 Among many others, the site was using a plugin called Reusable Text Blocks - a simple plugin allowing a user to make a 'text block' and display it in multiple places on the site by a shortcode like this:

   [text-blocks id="my-text"]

-The plugin also allows custom templates to be built, to modify the display of the block and I used this feature to build out some additional functionality on the site based on the text blocks (specifically trying to avoid using new plugins).
+The plugin also allows custom templates to be built, to modify the display of the block and I used this feature to build out some additional functionality on the site based on the text blocks.
+I'm proud of this code because I was able to add some important, customized functionality to help solve a client's problems with a minimal number of lines of code that would not need to be kept up to date in the future (as a plugin would) - as few as 22 lines of php, in one case.

  - text-blocks-certwindow.php - The client offered classes periodically and wanted to display only the upcoming or current class date range on the site.
 The problem is that the client did not want to have to remember to log in and change it every time a class ended or risk having outdated information on the site - they wanted to be able to set up the nex few date windows in advance and have the correct one display.
-Using this template, I enabled them to add the following shortcode to their page, which met their needs:
+Using this template, I enabled them to add the following shortcode to their page:

    [text-blocks
       id="certification-window-date-range"